bevyengine/rfcs/rfcs/xx-topics.md

   * Dropped publishers/subscribers are identified and any lingering connections to them are erased

 The connections created by the `Domain` need to be semantically different from the connections formed by directly subscribing to a publisher.
-For one thing, Domain-created connections need to be reference-counted: If a subscriber is subscribed to multiple topics and a publisher is publishing to more than one of those topics, then when the subscriber unsubscribes from one of the topics it should not unsubscribe from the publisher.
+For one thing, Domain-created connections need to be reference-counted: If a subscriber is subscribed to multiple topics and a publisher is publishing to more than one of those topics, then when the subscriber unsubscribes from one of the topics it should not fully unsubscribe from the publisher.
 The subscriber's connection to the publisher should only be broken when both conditions are met:
 1. Any topics subscriptions that connected the publisher and subscriber are dropped
 2. Any direct connection that was made between the publisher and subscriber is dropped